DataDog/documentation/content/en/continuous_integration/guides/pull_request_comments.md

 ## Enable test summaries

-Enabling test summaries is very quick and can be done in two simple steps.
-The first step is to install the [GitHub integration][1]:
+You can enable test summaries in pull requests with the following steps:

+1. Install the [GitHub integration][1]:
    1. Navigate to the **Configuration** tab on the [GitHub integration tile][2] and click **+ Create GitHub App**.
    2. Give the application read and write permissions for pull requests.

-The second step is to enable test summaries for a test service from the Test Service Settings page or from the commit/branch page.
+2. Enable test summaries for a test service.
+It can be done from the Test Service Settings page or from the commit/branch page.

 ### Test Service Settings page